 Should I season a comal?

-Cast iron comals need to be seasoned prior to cooking with some kind of lard or cooking oil.
+Cast iron comals must be seasoned before cooking with lard or cooking oil.
 This step should be done before you even heat the comal.
-If you have a clay comal, you seal/season it by heating it at low temperatures before cooking.
+If you have a clay comal, seal/season it by heating it at low temperatures before cooking.

 What should you not cook in cast iron?